-This award appreciates the achievement of an institution’s risk management leadership.
-It recognises an individual’s role in augmenting the risk management function of the institution.
+This award appreciates the achievement of an institution’s risk management practices.
+It recognises the innovation and effectiveness of the management function of the institution.
 Applicants should outline the bank’s risk management processes, policies and systems, and describe any improvements made to the risk function over the past 12 months.
 Of particular importance is how the risk management function fared during periods of market stress.

 The Asia quant house of the year award will go to the financial institution that has proposed the most innovative and efficient quantitative solution in Asia.
 Both buy-side and sell-side quantitative models are eligible, as long as they are currently applied within the pitching financial institution or its clients.
 Models may pertain to any area of quantitative finance.
 Entries should be in the format of a scientific paper or a presentation and need to be sufficiently detailed for the judging panel to evaluate the merit of the proposed method.
 It is advisable to include numerical applications or case studies to support the validity of the solution.
 Where applicable, clients will be consulted.

 - Investment house of the year

 This award is given in recognition of a firm’s success in applying evidence-based systematic investment techniques to deliver good risk-adjusted returns.
 The emphasis is on the firm’s approach and research – not only performance – and may highlight creativity, robustness, technical rigour and technological innovation.

 - Deal of the year